-At the first IDY in 2015 Amma gave a talk about the history of yoga and its many benefits.
-She shared eloquently about how yoga helps people and society to live in harmony.
+On the first IDY in 2015, Amma gave a talk about the history of yoga and its many benefits.
+She shared eloquently how yoga helps people live in harmony.
 Her wise words inspired many to explore and deepen their yoga practice.
-To read the talk click here. (link will be added when posted)

 International Day of Yoga, 2015, The 2nd International Day of Yoga